RodofoB/RodolfoB/README.md

 ## Objective

 My life's journey alongside computers has led me to find and develop a passion for cybersecurity, especially for protecting the privacy of information and the true importance of this matter.
 Now I am eager to transition into this field, to improve and grow my skill sets.
-Specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.

 ## CyberSecurity Projects